zenmonkeykstop/qubes-doc.rtd/user/security-in-qubes/u2f-proxy.rst

 Qubes U2F Proxy.
 In some cases, you may be the first person to try a particular combination.
 Consequently (and as with any new feature), users will inevitably encounter bugs.
 We ask for your patience and understanding in this regard.
-As always, please `report any bugs you encounter </doc/issue-tracking/>`__.
+As always, please :doc:`report any bugs you encounter </introduction/issue-tracking>`.

 .. |Qubes U2F Proxy diagram| image:: /attachment/doc/u2f.svg
    :target: /attachment/doc/u2f.svg